gbv/beaconspec/beacon.md

 ## prefix

-The prefix field specifies an IRI pattern that is used to construct link sources.
+The prefix field specifies an URI pattern that is used to construct link sources.
 The name `prefix` was choosen to keep backwards compatibility with existing BEACON dumps.

 ## target

-The target field specifies an IRI pattern to construct link targets.
+The target field specifies an URI pattern to construct link targets.

 ## link